techidaily/site-facebook/source/_posts/best-practices-safe-digital-connections.md

  While Instagram began as an independent social media app, it was bought by Meta (then known as Facebook) in 2012.

  Instagram has fallen victim to a number of cyberattacks in the past.
 In 2017, for example, an Instagram bug was exploited, which led to the leak of millions of users' phone numbers.
-According to an article by[The Verge](https://www.theverge.com/2017/9/1/16244304/instagram-hack-api-bug-doxagram-selena-gomez) , the bug gave hackers access to millions of email addresses and phone numbers, which were then put up for sale.
+According to an article by [The Verge](https://www.theverge.com/2017/9/1/16244304/instagram-hack-api-bug-doxagram-selena-gomez) , the bug gave hackers access to millions of email addresses and phone numbers, which were then put up for sale.

  Another alarming story cropped up in June 2023, which suggested that Instagram isn't very safe for children.